ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/01-experimental-metadata.md

 On the other hand, creating the metadata can be time-consuming.
 So, it is important to provide sufficient information to understand en enable re-use of the dataset, but at the same time striking a balance between sufficiency and practicability, by exploring the depth and breadth of the metadata provided.

-Several communities in the different domains have worked on developing a variety of metadata standards focusing on specifying the content to be reported, the formats to be used and common terminologies for each of domains.
-By agreeing on what to report
+Several communities in the different domains have worked on developing a variety of *metadata standards* focusing on specifying the content to be reported, the formats to be used and common terminologies for each of domains.
+By agreeing on what to report, in which format and what terminology to use, the metadata is harmonised across experiments and repositories, facilitating data discovery.

+The [BioSharing](http://www.biosharing.org) initiative that we mentioned earlier, also contains registries for metadata standards and databases, as well as their relationships (e.g. what metadata standards a particular database implements?)

+> Visit the [BioSharing](http://www.biosharing.org) site and explore the [Standards](www.biosharing.org/standards/) Registry.

 In the next section, we will explore the different types of community-based metadata standards, providing examples for life science domains.